Fjord Municipality: General information

 The municipality was established on 1 January 2020 after the government of Norway approved the merger of Stordal Municipality (population: 972) and Norddal Municipality (population: 1,670).
 The borders have not changed since that time.

 Name

 The municipality was named Fjord to signify its location at the inner part of the Storfjorden.
-The name Fjord has no historical basis or tradition in the area; according to the municipality, the name was chosen in 2020 because of a desire to optimize search engine results and that it wanted Google results for the common word "fjord" to be dominated by the municipality in order to attract tourists.
+The name Fjord has no historical basis or tradition in the area; according to the municipality, the name was chosen in 2020 because of a desire to optimize search engine results and that it wanted Google results for the common word "fjord" to be dominated by the municipality to attract tourists.

 The official Language Council of Norway criticized the name of the municipality and stated that "fjord is a common word that has been appropriated as the name of a municipality, which we opposed."
 The council also stated that it is an important principle that municipal names should be based on names with a historical tradition in the area, and that "invented names" with no tradition such as Fjord are unfortunate.